 Videoloft can help you sell cloud in many ways.
 Firstly, Videoloft’s features are extensive and will provide your customer with a multitude of benefits including being able to record 4K resolution straight to the cloud or alongside a local recorder.

-But how about how you actually sell cloud CCTV?
 Videoloft’s sales team can run webinars for your sales and engineering teams.
 They can talk you through the benefits of cloud, how best to pitch it to customers, Videoloft compatibility or installation.
 In addition, as a Videoloft partner you’ll have exclusive access to a collection of Videoloft marketing assets, including a free guide on selling cloud.
-For example, you can download spec sheets, user guides and marketing leaflets tailored to different customer types.
+You’ll be able to download spec sheets, user guides and marketing leaflets tailored to different customer types.

-Finally, Videoloft has a varied resource library full of blogs, case studies, eBooks and infographics covering a variety of topics that will help you learn more about the cloud.
+Finally, Videoloft has a varied resource library full of blogs, case studies, eBooks, video guides and infographics covering a variety of topics that will help you learn more about the cloud.
 Videoloft is always at hand to help you sell cloud: if you’re looking for sales and/or marketing support, just contact us and we’ll do our best to help!